Saturday, August 13 and Sunday, August 14, 2016

 - See the "Food from the Americas" exhibit, featuring foods that originated in the Western Hemisphere

-- Test your throwing arm at a game of corn hole!
+- Test your throwing arm at a game of corn chucking!